-RTE has selected eight balancing service providers for the provision of manual frequency restoration and replacement reserves in 2021.
-Corrected for the reduction in the volume required, the cost of contracting has significantly risen in relation to 2020.
+RTE has selected eight balancing service providers for the provision of manual frequency restoration and replacement reserves in 2022.
+The cost of contracting has risen in relation to 2021.

-Launched at the end of June 2020, the call for tenders for contracting a part of the manual frequency restoration and replacement reserves required for the period from 1 January to 31 December 2021 led to the selection of eight companies by RTE: Agregio, Alpiq Energie France, EDF, Energy Pool Développement, Engie, Flexcity, Smart Grid Energy and Solvay Energy Services.
+Launched on July 23rd, the call for tenders for contracting a part of the manual frequency restoration and replacement reserves required for the period from 1 January to 31 December 2022 led to the selection of eight companies by RTE: Agregio, Alpiq Energie France, EDF, Energy Pool Développement, Engie, Flexcity, Smart Grid Energy and Solvay Energy Services.

 Through this call for tenders, industries, storage facilities and generation units participating in manual frequency restoration and rapid reserves benefit from additional remuneration, in exchange for permanent provision of their balancing capacity (24 hours/day and 7 days/week).
 Through this means they contribute to the safety of operation and management of the supply-demand balance of the power system.